 Most statistical programmers have seen a graph of a normal distribution that approximates a binomial distribution.
 The figure is often accompanied by a statement that gives guidelines for when the approximation is valid.
-For example, if the binomial distribution describes an experiment with n trials and the probability of success for each trial is p, then the quantity np(1-p) must be larger than some cutoff (often 5 is used, but sometimes 10) in order for the approximation to be valid.
+For example, if the binomial distribution describes an experiment with n trials and the probability of success for each trial is p, then the quantity np(1-p) must be larger than some cutoff (often 5 is used, but sometimes 10) for the approximation to be valid.

 The following SAS/IML statements compute the binomial probabilities for n=50 and p=0.8 (so that np(1-p)=8) and for the approximating normal curve, which has mean np and variance np(1-p).
 These values are plotted by the SGPLOT procedure (SGPLOT statements not shown):

 proc iml; n = 50; /* number of trials: better approx for 100, 200, etc. */ p = 0.8; /* probability of success for each trial */ mu = n*p;/* classic approximation of binomial pdf by normal pdf */ stddev = sqrt(n*p*(1-p)); xMin = mu - 4*stddev; xMax = mu+4*stddev; x1 = T(floor(xMin):ceil(xMax)); /* evaluate binomial at integers */ y1 = pdf("Binom", x1, p, n); x2 = T(do(xMin, xMax, (xMax-xMin)/101)); y2 = pdf("Normal", x2, mu, stddev); /* write values to SAS data set; plot with SGPLOT */